owenvickery/cg2at/README.md

 DOI: xxx

-                                    **SCRIPT OVERVIEW**
+                                    **CG2AT SCRIPT OVERVIEW**

-the script is a fragment based conversion of the CG representation into atomistic.
+The script is a fragment based conversion of the CG representation into atomistic.

 This script roughly follows the following workflow.